rpmuller/ePubs/WesternPhilosophy.md

 was betrayed into the kind of heat or anger that his ethic condemned: In controversy he was courteous and reasonable, never denouncing, but doing his utmost to persuade.

-In so far as what happens to us springs from ourselves, it is good; o*Iy what comes from without is bad for us.
+In so far as what happens to us springs from ourselves, it is good;
+only what comes from without is bad for us.
 "As all things whereof a man is the efficient cause are necessarily good, no evil can befall a man except through external causes."
 Obviously, therefore, nothing bad can happen to the universe as a whole, since it is not subject to external causes.
 "We are a part of universal nature, and we follow her order.
-If we have a dear and distinct understanding of this, that part of our nature which is defined

-597

-WESTERN PHILOSOPHICAL THOUGHT

-by intelligence, in other words the better part of ourselves, will assuredly acquiesce in what befalls us, and in such acquiescence will endeavor to persist/ 9 In so far as a man is an unwilling part of a larger whole, he is in bondage; but in so far as, through the understanding, he has grasped the sole reality of the whole, he is free.
+If we have a dear and distinct understanding of this, that part of our nature which is defined by intelligence, in other words the better part of ourselves, will assuredly acquiesce in what befalls us, and in such acquiescence will endeavor to persist.
+In so far as a man is an unwilling part of a larger whole, he is in bondage; but in so far as, through the understanding, he has grasped the sole reality of the whole, he is free.
 The implications of this doctrine are developed in the last Bookofthe&ta*.

 Spinoza does not, like the Stoics, object to all emotions; he objects only to those that are "passions," i.e. those in which we appear to ourselves to be passive in the power of outside forces.
 "An emotion which is a passion ceases to be a passion as soon as we form a clear and distinct idea of it."
 Understanding that all things are necessary helps the mind to acquire power over the emotions.
 "He who clearly and distinctly understands himself and his emotions, loves God, and so much the more as he more understands himself and his emotions.** This proposition introduces us to the "intellectual love of God," in which wisdom consists.
-The intellectual love of God is a union of thought and
-emotion: it consists, I think one may say, in true thought combined with joy in the apprehension of truth.
+The intellectual love of God is a union of thought and emotion: it consists, I think one may say, in true thought combined with joy in the apprehension of truth.
 Ail joy in true thought is part of the intellectual love of God, for it contains nothing negative, and is therefore truly part of the whole, not only apparently, as are fragmentary things so separated in thought as to appear bad.

 I said a moment ago that the intellectual love of God involves joy, but perhaps this was a mistake, for Spinoza says that God is